The role of sibling aggression during childhood in decision-making during adulthood

 Research shows sibling relationships can influence cognitive development, specifically in terms of high-order processes involved in social functioning.
 These high-order processes take place in the human prefrontal cortex.
 While prefrontal connectivity can be influenced by factors experienced during developmental phases, it remains unclear how experiences of aggression towards a sibling in childhood can contribute to high-order processes in adulthood, specifically decision-making.
 Through two studies, we sought to establish a relationship between sibling aggression and decision-making styles reported in adulthood, as well as real-time risky decision-making.
 Study 1 examined the relationship between childhood experiences of sibling aggression and high-order function, specifically decision-making.
 Self-reports from 142 adult participants revealed that using sibling aggression to maintain dominance (ESAS; Harrison, 2017) was linked to avoidant and spontaneous decision-making (GDMS; Scott & Bruce, 1995).
 The findings reported here indicate a possible role of sibling aggression in the development of avoidant and spontaneous decision-making styles.
 Study 2 investigated the relationship between childhood sibling aggression (ESAS; Harrison, 2017) and performance in risky decision-making tasks (IOWA gambling task; Bechara et al., 2000) among 75 adult participants.
 It revealed that experiences of sibling aggression did not predict risky decision-making.
 These findings indicate that the types of decisions made may be influenced by childhood sibling aggression, but not the level of risk involved in decisions made.

-Decision-making constitutes a critical aspect of executive function, a complex cognitive process integrating reasoning and emotional processing based on both explicit and implicit assumptions.
-The pervasiveness of daily decision-making underscores its significance as a fundamental human cognitive function, warranting extensive scholarly investigation.
-A comprehensive understanding of the developmental influences on decision-making is crucial for advancing knowledge of higher-order cognitive processes and the impact of environmental factors on complex cognitive maturation.
+Decision-making constitutes a core element of executive function, a sophisticated cognitive process integrating reasoning and emotional processing predicated on explicit or implicit assumptions.
+Daily life necessitates countless decisions impacting numerous facets of human experience.
+Consequently, decision-making is recognized as a paramount cognitive function, attracting significant research attention.
+Understanding the factors influencing the development of decision-making is crucial for advancing knowledge of this function, higher-order cognitive processes, and the role of environmental influences in complex cognitive development.

 Role of Stressors and Traumatic Experiences

-Exposure to adverse childhood experiences (ACEs) significantly impacts various cognitive functions and their underlying neurobiological organization in adulthood.
-The enduring neurobiological consequences of ACEs are well-documented, with research consistently demonstrating that repeated adverse experiences can lead to structural and functional abnormalities in brain regions associated with emotional regulation, including the hippocampus, amygdala, and medial prefrontal cortex (mPFC).
+Exposure to adverse childhood experiences (ACEs) significantly impacts cognitive functions and their underlying neurobiological organization in adulthood.
+ACEs exert enduring neurobiological effects, with repeated adverse exposures resulting in structural and functional abnormalities in brain regions associated with anxiety and mood regulation.
+These regions include the hippocampus, amygdala, and medial prefrontal cortex.

-The prefrontal cortex (PFC) plays a pivotal role in numerous higher-order cognitive processes, encompassing decision-making, problem-solving, planning, and social behavior.
-Given the established impact of stress and trauma on the PFC and related brain regions, it is plausible that childhood aggression, a common form of adversity, similarly influences these neural structures and related behaviors.
+The prefrontal cortex (PFC) plays a critical role in higher-order cognitive processes such as decision-making, problem-solving, planning, and social inhibition.
+Its dysfunction is implicated in various neurological and psychological disorders.
+Given the established impact of chronic stress and childhood trauma on brain regions involved in anxiety and mood regulation, it is plausible that childhood aggression similarly influences these regions and associated behaviors, potentially affecting decision-making processes.

 Abstract